 HISTORY OF WCFC SUPPORTERS TRUST

-Historically the WCFC Supporters Club were extremely prominent within the Football club and on many occasions over the past 100 years the supporters have raised money when the club was in need (which was quite often).
+Throughout the history of Worcester City FC, supporters have always played a prominent part since the club was established in 1902.
+In 1928 the Club became a limited company and articles of association were created which meant no single person could own more than 1% of the available shares.
+The Supporters Club played a prominent part within the Football club raising vast amounts of money when the club was in need (which was quite often).
 The Supporters also raised the money and built the old main stand at St Georges Lane.
 However the ownership model of the club set up in 1928 gave the supporters no real influence in the running of the club despite the large amounts of money it raised.

 However by the 1990’s it was no longer a strong entity due mainly to many of its key members moving onto the main club Board.